Here’s a look at Google, Inc.

 July 2001 - Google Images launches with 250 million searchable images.

-August 2001 - Eric Schmidt becomes CEO, while Larry Page becomes President of Products and Sergey Brin becomes President of Technology.
+August 2001 - Schmidt becomes CEO, while Page becomes President of Products and Brin becomes President of Technology.

 September 2002 - Google News launches with 4,000 news sources.

-February 2003 - Google acquires Pyra Labs, creators of Blogger.
+February 2003 - Acquires Pyra Labs, creators of Blogger.

 March 2004 - The headquarters moves into the Googleplex.